 The good news is that ‘Program’ and ‘Project’ means the same for 80% of Jira users.
-However, since these separate terms exist, let’s look closer how they differ from each other for the remaining 20 per cent of the project management world?
+However, since these separate terms exist, let’s look closer at how they differ from each other for the remaining 20 per cent of the project management world.

 Let’s start with the rationale behind three different terms being in circulation:

 - business and technical terminology exists.
 What is a ‘program’ for a software developer (technical term), means ~a ‘project’ for a project manager (business term).

 - Atlassian had put aside the term ‘project’ back in 2000s for ‘a group of tasks’ in Jira.
 Whereas in business terminology a ‘project’ means more than that, namely tasks + resources + time.

 |Jira terminology||Business terminology|

 Why Project = Program more often than not?